PSiddu/DeltaHacksProject/README.md

 # DeltaHacksProject
 Our project for DeltaHacks 2021

-See https://devpost.com/software/groupfit-ewylcr for more details regarding project idea and implementation
+See https://devpost.com/software/groupfit-ewylcr for more details regarding project idea and implementation.